cheerfox/Tealeaf-notes/Track1/lesson2/Classes and Objects.md

 end
 ```

 ``@name`` is called instance variable.
-It;s a variable that exist as long as the object instance exist ans it's one of the way we tie data to objrcts.
+It's a variable that exist as long as the object instance exist ans it's one of the way we tie data to objrcts.
 Use:

 ```ruby